Dr. Mohammad Rezaalipour

 About Me

-My name is Mohammad Rezaalipour, also known as Moe.
-I am a Postdoctoral Researcher with the Chair of Software Engineering I, at the University of Passau, located in the picturesque City of Three Rivers.
-I am working under the supervision of Professor Christian Hammer.
+I’m Mohammad Rezaalipour, also known as Moe.
+I am a Postdoctoral Researcher at the Chair of Software Engineering I at the University of Passau, located in the picturesque City of Three Rivers.
+I work under the supervision of Professor Christian Hammer.

 Email: mohammad [dot] rezaalipour [at] uni-passau [dot] de